rachelPepe/MERN_Message_Board/mern-server/message-board-backend.md

 # MERN SERVER

+This folder creates the backend of the Message board application

 - (api/messages.js) - // Defines the RESTful web api's capabilities // router
     - this file defines the CRUD API endpoints for managing messages, handling:
         GET /api/messages – Retrieve all messages sorted by posted.